 Cultivate Serenity On the Go

 Located off one of the area's busier streets, The Florida Botanical Gardens are a hidden gem that can restore your sense of tranquility and calm.
-Open every day from 7 a.m. to dusk, the gardens are free to the public.
-Open Monday through Friday, The Botanical Bounty gift shop, located in the Garden Welcome Center, sells souvenirs and gifts with horticultural flair.
-The gardens are located at the Pinellas County Extension offices and parking is available at 12520 Ulmerton Road in Largo, next to Heritage Village.
+Open every day from 7 a.m. to 5:30pm, the gardens are free to the public.
+Open Monday through Friday, The Botanical Bounty gift shop, located in the Pinellas County Extension Building also located on the campus, sells souvenirs and gifts with horticultural flair.
+Events and activities at the Gardens are sponsored by the Florida Botanical Gardens Foundation.
+Visit their website at www.FLBGFoundation.org for information.
+The gardens are located at 12520 Ulmerton Road in Largo, next to Heritage Village with additional parking at 12211 Walsingham Road.
 For more information, visit http://www.flbg.org